 Since inception, Norfolk has done things its own way, having to try a bit harder without the luxuries of an interstate system or nearby metro.
-A spirit of self-determination fueled the community’s growth; in time it became the trade and commerce center of northeast Nebraska and, today, is one of Nebraska's largest cities.
+A spirit of self-determination fueled the community’s growth, in time becoming the trade and commerce center of northeast Nebraska and, today, one of Nebraska’s largest cities.

 And we’re forging a new path into the future.
 Norfolk’s on the move, driven by growth that prioritizes enhanced quality of life, natural resource-based amenities, an eclectic and evolving downtown district, safe neighborhoods, good schools, and work opportunities rooted in the new economy.

-Others are taking note. ("Best cities to live..."USA Today) We hope you do too.
+Others are taking note.
+We hope you do too.
 For residents, we hope you find our online platform a helpful way to engage; for newcomers, a hospitable welcome and introduction; and for visitors, a convenient guide to navigating your stay.